apache/pulsar-site/docs/concepts-broker-load-balancing-concepts.md

 ### Workflow

-Below is the workflow for splitting bundles automaticaly or manually.
+Below is the workflow for splitting bundles automatically or manually.

 ````mdx-code-block
 <Tabs groupId="bundle-splitting-workflow"